Jonathanjordan21/lmd_chatbot/README.md

 ## Database
 PostgreSQL, consists of 4 tables :
 1. users : user personal information
-2. products : products owned of the users
+2. products : products owned by the users
 3. sales : sales of the products for each users
 4. servers : servers owned by the users